-In short, women in law make an incredible contribution to the profession and their success stories need sharing and celebrating to inspire the next generation.
+In short, women in law make an incredible contribution to the profession and their stories need sharing and celebrating to inspire the next generation.
 The future is bright for Gordons, for all the women here today and for those who have yet to join us.

 Women leaders: Victoria's story

-Partner and head of operations, Victoria Davey, holds the accolade of being the first female member of Gordons’ executive board.
+Managing partner, Victoria Davey, holds the accolade of being the first female member of Gordons’ executive board.
 Having joined the firm as a trainee, she has enjoyed great successes in being voted onto the executive board in 2007 and heading up Gordons operations since 2013.
 Victoria has also been shortlisted in the Law Society’s Excellence Awards for the Woman Lawyer of the Year and for a Barclays Women in Business Award.

 Opportunities for everyone

 At Gordons, we pride ourselves in offering opportunities across all roles within the firm.
 We believe that with the right attitude and work ethic, the opportunities for success are endless.
 Here we share stories from women who have overcome difficult and challenging backgrounds to succeed in a variety of roles.
 From growing up in care and following your dreams of working in law, to progressing from office junior to office services manager, these are inspiring journeys.> Read more